 - 1/3 cup coconut sugar or maple syrup would probably sub fine, but I haven't tried it yet

-- 1/4 cup collagen see link below in Recipe Notes (includes discount code)
+- 1/4 cup collagen see discount code in Recipe Notes

 - 2 Tablespoons tapioca flour